embassynetwork/modernomad/docs/deployment.md

     $ heroku addons:destroy -a embassynetwork-production BUCKETEER
     $ heroku addons:create -a embassynetwork-production bucketeer:micro --bucket-name media.embassynetwork.com

+## Staging environment and Heroku Pipelines

+On embassynetwork.com, we have a separate staging environment, https://staging.embassynetwork.com/, that is deployed on every commit to master.
+It has a complete copy of production data so we can check things work on real data.

+Both the staging environment and production environment are part of a "[Pipeline](https://devcenter.heroku.com/articles/pipelines)" on Heroku.
+This allows us to see a high-level view of what state the app is in.
+It also allows you to create "[Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps)" of pull requests, which are like mini throwaway staging environments.

+Deploys can be done either through the Heroku web interface (under the "Deploy" tab in the app) or on Slack, in the #modernomad_heroku channel.
+The advantage of doing it on Slack is that it will refuse to deploy if the build is broken, stopping you from deploying a broken version to production.

+Heroku Pipelines has a "promotion" feature which is designed to deploy a build from staging directly to production.
+This means the exact same deployment from staging gets deployed to production, instead of it getting rebuilt from source code, which minimises the chances of breakage.
+Unfortunately this doesn't support Docker containers yet.
+Once it does, this could be used to deploy the app.

 ## Deployments

 Trigger deployments through the Heroku web UI.
 It will automatically run `./manage.py migrate`.